-- ALL oils should be considered ‘hot’ – Different people are alegric or sensitive to different things.
-Take care when using any oil for the first time, regardless of whether it is considered ‘hot‘ or not.
+Different people are allergic or sensitive to different things.
+Take care when using any oil for the first time, regardless of whether it is considered ‘hot’ or not.

-- Research is there – but limited – there has been a lot of research undertaken on the uses and benefits of essential oils, some on humans but much in petrie dishes and on mice.
+There has been a lot of research undertaken on the uses and benefits of essential oils, some on humans but much in petri dishes and on mice.
 The evidence is there, but almost without exception the reports will discuss the need for more studies to be undertaken.
-With that in mind, there was a time when herbal medicine including essental oil was the way of the world, but in modern times, research is trying to re-catchup!
+With that in mind, there was a time when herbal medicine including essential oil was the way of the world, but in modern times, research is trying to re-catchup!

 Well, that is what we are going to find out I guess.
 There are a lot of people in this world that swear by them – and a lot that do not think they do anything at all.
 Greater minds than yours truly have also spent lots more money than I have undertaking all kinds of tests to prove effectiveness one way or the other.
 I have outlined previously that I think they definitely can be of use.
 But I want to know more and test more… And now that we have a basic idea of what we are looking at, we can check them out together…

-And on that note – I am outa here so until next time…
+And on that note – I am outta here so until next time…

 Join the Young Living Community: Are you interested in becoming a Young Living Partner or simply want to enjoy some fantastic discounts?
 Well, follow the link and join the Young Living Community!

 Registration is super quick, easy, and it's also completely worth it.
 You'll get access to all the amazing products that Young Living has to offer.